Coaching psychology: Positive psychology

 Positive psychology (developed by Martin Seligman and others from 1998 onwards) dwells on the positive aspects of human characteristics such as strength and competency.
 At its core, coaching psychology shares this focus; effective coaching entails improving the performance and well-being of the client.
 Positive psychology thus provides a foundation for coaching.
-Coaching psychology has been considered a type of applied positive psychology.
+Coaching psychology has been considered a type of applied positive psychology, though whether it is a subset of positive psychology or a distinct, overlapping field remains debated in the literature.

 Positive emotions motivate individuals to enhance their abilities and competencies.
 The broaden-and-build theory by Barbara Fredrickson posits that positive emotions can play a role in sparking not just motivation, but also actions that are productive and beneficial.
 Coaching may emphasise encouraging positive emotions in order to inspire clients to take concrete action towards their goals.

 Aside from emotions, full engagement in activity is also a factor in maximising performance.
 In 1975 Mihaly Csikszentmihalyi characterised this level of maximal involvement in a task as "flow".
 In colloquial terms, individuals experiencing flow are "in the zone".
 Coaches play a role in setting an environment that induces flow.
-This can be achieved through clear and consistent goal-setting.
+This can be achieved through clear and consistent goal setting.
 Providing clear and immediate feedback also keeps the client informed about whether their actions are helping to achieve their goals.
 Coaches help to strike a balance between challenge and skills, as tasks that are too easy or too difficult for the client may hinder goal-achievement.